 Seymour teamed with scientist Stefan Hetz and together they made a home for the spiders in aquariums in the lab, and observed and measured their activities.
 They discovered how the spiders achieve this unique and quiet lifestyle.
 It has worked well for the spiders; it allows them to remain out of sight from predators, trap food, and create an underwater home for them to grow and have a family.

 The spider, too, has an amazing name, Argyroneta aquatica, which means “aquatic spinner of silver.”

-May I entice you with more animal secrets?
+If this book appeals to you, may I entice you with more Animal Secrets?
 I invite you to visit my website to explore the other titles of this series.